tascofield/te-test/README.md

 # te-test
- A fast implementation in R of the Te Test, as described in the paper "[Te Test: A New Non-asymptotic T-test for Behrens-Fisher Problems](https://arxiv.org/abs/2210.16473)".
+ A fast implementation in R of the T<sub>e</sub> Test, as described in the paper "[Te Test: A New Non-asymptotic T-test for Behrens-Fisher Problems](https://arxiv.org/abs/2210.16473)".

 # Install
 ```